therne/errorist/README.md

     }
 ```

-An example usecase is using it with API response for debugging errors.
+The below example shows how to use it in API responses for debugging purposes.

 ```go
 func handleGinError(c *gin.Context) {